kraemer-lab/GRAPEVNE/docs/getting_started/modules.md

 # Modules

+This page provides a description of the basic block of GRAPEVNE - the Module specification.
 GRAPEVNE works by connecting 'Modules' together.
-These modules are standard Snakemake workflows that conform to some additional requirements.
+These modules are standard Snakemake workflows that conform to some additional constraints.

 - Modules are self-contained Snakemake workflows, complete with all of the files required to run those workflows, such as configuration files, scripts, etc.